lepture/authlib/docs/django/1/index.rst

 - Authorization Server: to issue access tokens
 - Resources Server: to serve your users' resources

+At the very beginning, we need to have some basic understanding of :ref:`the OAuth 1.0 <understand_oauth1>`.

 .. important::

     If you are developing on your localhost, remember to set the environment